LTUC/amman-dotnet-401d2/curriculum/class-12/lab/README.md

 1. Create a new folder named `Controllers` in your project.
 2. Right click on the folder, and choose Add >> Controller
 3. Choose the Entity Framework Scaffold for API option
-4. Select the `Hotels` Entity for your model
+4. Select the `Hotel` Entity for your model
 5. Select your `AsyncInnDbContext` as your DbContext
-1. After it's been scaffolded, confirm through POSTMAN that your can do basic CRUD operations on the Hotels route
+1. After it's been scaffolded, confirm through [Postman](https://www.postman.com/download) that your can do basic CRUD operations on the Hotels route

 1. Follow the instructions above to scaffold out the `Room` and `Amenity` Controllers.